sgluzins/mws-restaurant-stage-1/README.md

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ### Description
-The Udacity Mobi le Web Specialist Nanodegree involes a project split into three stages.
+The Udacity Mobile Web Specialist Nanodegree involes a project split into three stages.
 This repository contains the code for the first project submission.
 Details from the original readme can be found below as well.

 ### Prerequisite
 Python: https://www.python.org/

 ### Runtime Environment
+Pre-Req: Run the command for a npm install in order to install the necessary packages [npm install]
 1. Start the Python server: `python -m SimpleHTTPServer 8000`
 2. Navigate to `http://localhost:8000` in a browser to view the webpages